-In loving memory of our founder Jan Sullivan, 1920-2016
+In loving memory of our founder Jan Sullivan, 1921-2016

-The history of the Art Barn encompasses the vision of one remarkable individual–Janet Sullivan always wanted to be a farmer and a painter, and got her wish after spending her career as a Supervisor of Art Education for the Chicago Schools and later as a professor at Valparaiso University.
+The history of the Art Barn encompasses the vision of one remarkable individual.
+Janet Sullivan always wanted to be a farmer and a painter, and got her wish after spending her career as a Supervisor of Art Education for the Chicago Schools and later as a professor at Valparaiso University.

 Jan visited The Clearing Folk School in Door County, Wisconsin, where artists stayed and painted in rustic cabins and studios designed by architect Jens Jensen.
 Jan saw herself and her artist friends as the nucleus of a group that could establish something similar in Northwest Indiana.

-By 1977 local legends such as Hazel Hannel, Konrad Juestel, Harriet Rex Smith, David Sanders, and Virginia Phillips had joined her in teaching in the 100 year old restored barn.
-A friend from the day recalls,” I remember taking classes in the barn and there were bales of hay stacked in the foyer.”
+By 1977 local legends such as Hazel Hannel, Konrad Juestel, Harriet Rex Smith, David Sander, Marlies Glickauf, and Virginia Phillips had joined her in teaching in the 100 year old restored barn.
+Artist and teacher L Lee Ligocki recalls,” I remember taking classes in the barn and there were still bales of hay stacked in the foyer.”

 During the winter Jan traveled abroad to paint in countries including Mexico, Spain, Ireland, Italy, and Greece.
 In her mid 80’s Jan bought a house in Mexico and spent winters there painting, swimming, and living with her customary joie de vivre.

-Jan Sullivan truly believed that anyone can create art—and her enthusiasm was contagious.
+Jan Sullivan truly believed that anyone can create art, and her enthusiasm was contagious.
 She loved to be surrounded by friends and always had a reason to hold a celebration at Happy Jan Farm.
-When new ideas came up her energetic response was often, “Do it!”
+When new ideas came up, her energetic response was often, “Do it!”

 Drawn to Jan’s magnetic personality, countless dedicated people helped develop opportunities for beginners, encouraged and mentored those coming back to art, and helped raise funds.